 Chapter 5

 What is holding you back?
-When you really think about it the reality is you have nothing to lose!
+When you really think about it.
+The reality is you have nothing to lose!
 Go for it!
 Talk to someone!

-Relatives & Friends (How to Support)
+6.

-- You may have noticed the behaviour of the person you care about has changed. - Many people experiencing challenges with their mental health will speak to friends and family before they speak to a health professional, so the support you offer can be really valuable. - If someone lets you know that they are experiencing difficult thoughts and feelings, it's common to feel like you don't know what to do or say, but you don't need any special training to show someone you care about them.
+Relatives & Friends (How to Support) - You may have noticed the behaviour of the person you care about has changed. - Many people experiencing challenges with their mental health will speak to friends and family before they speak to a health professional, so the support you offer can be really valuable. - If someone lets you know that they are experiencing difficult thoughts and feelings, it's common to feel like you don't know what to do or say, "Tm worried about my friend they hardly come out anymore and when they do they are really quiet and have clearly lost weight.
+I worry I will say the wrong thing to them which could make them feel worse" but you don't need any special training to show someone you care about them.
 Often just being there for someone and doing small things can be really valuable.
+Simply giving someone space to talk, and listening to how they're feeling, can be really helpful in itself.
+If they're finding it difficult, let them know that you're there when they are ready.
+Offer reassurance.
+Seeking help can feel lonely, and sometimes scary.
+You can reassure someone by letting them know that they are not alone, and that you will be there to help.